nicklockwood/HRCoder/README.md

 HRCoder implements the following methods, which mirror those of the NSKeyedArchiver and NSKeyedUnarchiver classes.

-    + (id)unarchiveObjectWithPlist:(id)plist;
+    + (id)unarchiveObjectWithPlistOrJSON:(id)plistOrJSON;

-Constructs an object tree from an encoded plist and returns it.
-The plist parameter can be any object that is natively supported by the Plist format.
+Constructs an object tree from an encoded Plist or JSON object and returns it.
+The plistOrJSON parameter can be any object that is natively supported by the Plist or JSON formats.
 This would typically be a container object such as an NSDictionary or NSArray.
 If any other kind of object is supplied it will be returned without modification.

-Note that this object need not actually be loaded from a Plist - you can create such an object quite easily using JSON or another compatible serialisation format.
+Note that this object need not actually be loaded from a Plist or JSON file you can create such an object programmatically.

     + (id)unarchiveObjectWithData:(NSData *)data;

 Loads a serialised plist from an NSData object and returns an unarchived object tree by calling `unarchiveObjectWithPlist:` on the root object in the file.
-Supports text, xml or binary-formatted data.
-Data is deserialised using the `NSPropertyListMutableContainersAndLeaves` option to ensure that mutability of objects is preserved when serialising.
-There is a small performance overhead to this, so if you'd prefer immutable objects, load the plist yourself directly using the `NSPropertyListSerialization` class.
+Supports text, JSON, XML or binary-formatted data.
+Data is deserialised using mutable containers to ensure that mutability of encoded arrays and dictionaries is preserved.
+If you'd prefer immutable objects, load the object yourself directly using the `NSPropertyListSerialization` or `NSJSONSerialization` classes.

     + (id)unarchiveObjectWithFile:(NSString *)path;